Functional equation for LC-functions with even or odd modulator: Background material

 \subsection{FC-functions}

 We now introduce the FC-function, another fundamental concept in this study, defined through a contour integral representation \eqref{e:FC_Fun_Con_Int}.
 Here, the Hankel path $ \mu_f $ is oriented counterclockwise around the negative real axis and the closed disk $ \abs{z} \leq r_f $.
-It does not encircle any points of discontinuity of the function $ 1/(e^{-z} - 1) $ that lie within the region $ \Omega_f $, as shown in \fullref{Figure}{f:Han_Con_FC_Fun}.
+It does not encircle any points of discontinuity of the function $ 1/(e^{-z} - 1) $ that lie within the region $ \Omega_f $, as shown in Figure~\ref{f:Han_Con_FC_Fun}.
 The value $ m_f $ is the smallest positive integer $ m $ satisfying $ i2m\pi \in \Omega_f $.
 It is given by

 The function $F(s,f)$ is confirmed in \cite[Theorem 5.6]{Lamgouni2024} to be analytic for $s\neq 1,\ 2,\ 3,\dotsc$.
 However, this analyticity does not necessarily imply that this function has poles at these specific points; the behavior of $F(s,f)$ at these integers remains to be further analyzed, depending on $f$.
 The integral in \eqref{e:FC_Fun_Con_Int} is itself an entire function of $s$.